gilwo/workqueue/pool/README.md

 * unlimited queue for functions
 * limited resources - limit workers
 * each job function run in a go routine

+### job control
+* able to stop job and get notification when stopped
+* keep correlation between job and pool